Scottish animals are curious creatures often found soaring the skies, splashing the seas, and scrabbling across the highlands! Home...

 The ‘west coast community’ as they are often referred to, are a pod of 8 killer whales – 4 male and 4 female – who feast on other marine mammals.
 Unfortunately, no calf has been introduced into the pod for at least 20 years, meaning they likely face extinction in the future.

-Orca are instantly recognisable by their striking black and white colouring, while males and females are distinguishable by their dorsal fins; males’ are much taller and straighter, while females’ are shorter with a slight curve.
+Orcas are instantly recognisable by their striking black and white colouring.
+While males and females are distinguishable by their dorsal fins; males’ are much taller and straighter, while females’ are shorter with a slight curve.

-They are large mammals, often growing to 20 metres in length, and can be found across much of the UK, but most commonly off the Sheltand Isles and Hebrides.
+Humpback Whales are large mammals, often growing to 20 metres in length!
+They can be found across much of the UK, but most commonly in Shetland Isles and the Hebrides.
 They are increasingly being spotted in the Northern North Sea too.
 There have even been occasional humpback sightings on the South West coast and even in Norfolk!

 They are identifiable by their ‘downwards smile’, as well as a small dorsal fin and a bumpy, lumpy body.
 They are usually dark in colour on top with a white underbelly, which is immediately recognisable when they are breaching.